 This method checks, if this is a request, that triggers a challenge.
-It depends on the way, the pin is checked either locally or remotely.
+It depends on the way, the pin is checked - either locally or remotely.
 In addition, the RADIUS token has to be configured to allow challenge response.

-- passw (string) password, which might be pin or pin+otp - user (User object) The user from the authentication request - options (dict) dictionary of additional request parameters is_challenge_response(passw, user=None, options=None)
+- passw (string) password, which might be pin or pin+otp - user (User object) The user from the authentication request - options (dict) dictionary of additional request parameters communication with RADIUS server: no modification of options: The "radius_result" key is set to None